thiagopac/angular-hover-gradient-button/projects/angular-hover-gradient-button/README.md

 ## Icons

-The `angular-press-hold-button` component supports the dynamic display of icons based on the button's state.
-You can control the positioning and timing of icon display using the `slot` and `when` attributes respectively.
+The `angular-hover-gradient-button` component supports positioning of icon display using the `slot` attribute.

 ### Slot Attribute